Skip to main content

 Alternatives considered

-Extend fixed TTL to 4 hours — Reduces logouts but doesn't eliminate them for day-long sessions; also widens the blast radius if a token is compromised.
+Extend fixed TTL to 4 hours — Reduces logouts but doesn't eliminate them for day-long sessions; widens the blast radius if a token is compromised.
 Rejected.

 What changed